-In class, Polly attempts to inject some semblance of poetic merit into the curriculum, but her efforts are met with the limpest enthusiasm imaginable.
-During her lunch break, she rushes to the campus post office to send out a dozen batches of submissions to literary magazines across the country that she hopes might enjoy her work.
-She has been submitting poems twice weekly for the past two years, and once a small student-run publication from a neighboring community college even decided to publish one of her sonnets about love.
-It still bothers her that they had included it in their "Humor" section.
+She's been submitting poems twice weekly for the past two years, and once a small student-run publication from a neighboring community college even decided to publish one of her sonnets about love.
+Though it still bothers her that they included it in their Wild & Wacky section.